Drug and Alcohol Rehab in Buckinghamshire

 Undergoing a detox is perhaps the most testing period of your recovery.
 Before your detox begins, you will undergo an assessment.
 This assessment is conducted by a psychiatrist.
 The psychiatrist will prescribe you medication that will help you undertake your drug or alcohol detox without experiencing withdrawal symptoms.

-A typical alcohol detox will require around 7-10 days to complete.
+Typically, alcohol detox will require around 7-10 days to complete.
 The acute period of alcohol detoxification occurs around 2-3 days after alcohol was last consumed.
 Here, you are most at risk of suffering from a seizure or a condition known as delirium tremens.
-You will be prescribe with a mild sedative that’s highly effective at treating alcohol withdrawal symptoms.
+You will be prescribed with a mild sedative that’s highly effective at treating alcohol withdrawal symptoms.

-What help to I get following the completion of drug and alcohol rehab in Buckinghamshire?
+What help do I get following the completion of drug and alcohol rehab in Buckinghamshire?

 To succeed in your recovery, you will need all the need you can possibly get.
 To ensure you receive this help, the rehab clinics in

 Buckinghamshire will offer you a structured aftercare programme.
-Aftercare allow you to attend therapy sessions on an outpatient basis.
-You will also be encourage to attend daily or weekly 12-step support groups in your area.
+Aftercare allows you to attend therapy sessions on an outpatient basis.
+You will also be encouraged to attend daily or weekly 12-step support groups in your area.
 These groups are run by Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous.